AlbinoGeek/logxi/README.md

 This logger package

-*   Is fast in production environment
+*   Is fast in a production environment

     A logger should be efficient and minimize performance tax. logxi encodes JSON 2X faster than logrus and log15 with primitive types.